-That meeting and the subsequent work by those experts resulted in another white paper, "Reconciling Civil Rights and Copyrights:

-The Law and Accessible Texts," which clearly established that it is not a violation of copyright to provide an accessible version of a resource to a person who has a disability that impairs their ability to fully consume the published version.
-This is based on both U.S. law (e.g., the Chafee Amendment4) and international law (e.g., the Marrakesh Treaty, to which the U.S. became a signatory on February 8, 2019).
+That meeting and the subsequent work by those experts resulted in another white paper, "Reconciling Civil Rights and Copyrights: The Law and Accessible Texts,"3 which clearly established that it is not a violation of copyright to provide an accessible version of a resource to a person who has a disability that impairs their ability to fully consume the published version.
+This is based on both U.S.